jonaslsaa/icsearch/README.md

 - **Optimized Connection Process**: The connection logic in ic_enum.c efficiently handles the creation of complex port connections with minimal overhead.

 - **Selective Scanning**: When the redex queue is empty, we only rescan the net once rather than after every operation, significantly reducing the overhead for highly connected nets.

+- **Early Termination**: When any thread finds a valid solution, all other threads will quickly terminate their search.

 ---